World region America

 Biomass and bioenergy are of crucial importance in America, both North and Latin America.
 In this context, it is sufficient to mention wheat, soya and sugar cane.
 Bio-ethanol production is a proven concept in the USA as well as in Brazil.

 However, bioenergy is more than bio-ethanol or bio-diesel.
 Almost all countries in America and the Caribbean show huge potentials of untapped agricultural residues and bio-waste.
-Besides fruit bunches, shells, leaves and branches, straw, vinasse and filter cake, a challenging feedstock in some regions is manure due to its high (local) quantities.
+The cultivation and processing of fruit (e.g. pineapple, grapes), grain (wheat, corn), soy, palm fruit or sugar cane (bagasse, vinasse, filter cake) often produce huge quantities of organic waste.
+There is also more than enough liquid manure in some regions.
+Brown algae (Sargassum), which is washed up meters high on the coasts of Brazil, the Caribbean and Mexico, is another potential raw material for bioenergy and bioeconomy applications.
 A common topic in the colder, normally mountainous regions of the continent is the combustion of fire wood for heating.
-Due to the valley location, air circulation is often inhibited.
+Due to the valley location, air circulation is often inhibited there.
 By this, thousands of ovens cause regional smog which affects the health of the people.
-DBFZ is cooperating with partners in America to handle some of the mentioned topics.
-This applies to specific projects as well as to the academic exchange of scientists and PhD students and long-term cooperation agreements.

 Country experiences

 In Mexico, DBFZ has cooperated for various years with the Instituto Tecnológico de Durango.
 The focus was on the energetic use of woody residues, sewage sludge and different aspects of biogas production.
-Furthermore, there is very close academic cooperation with Universidad Nacional Autónoma de México (UNAM).
+Furthermore, there is academic cooperation with Universidad Nacional Autónoma de México (UNAM).
 The main activities include the interchange of PhD students and joint studies on gasification, biodiesel and biogas.

 Further information on the specific country experiences can be found in the Country reports (PDF):